ray-project/ray/doc/source/actors.rst

   .. group-tab:: Java

-    terminating an actor automatically when the initial actor handle goes out of scope hasn't been implemented in Java yet.
+    Terminating an actor automatically when the initial actor handle goes out of scope hasn't been implemented in Java yet.

 .. tabs::
   .. group-tab:: Python